COVID-19 Update >> We Are Open 24/7

 A person can be convicted of sexual assault in the second degree for several different types of sexual offenses.
 This charge can be enforced on a statutory basis if one of the people involved in the sexual activity is younger than the age of consent, even if that person willingly engaged in the activity.
 A person may be found guilty of second-degree sexual assault if he or she has sex with another person and one or more of these conditions apply:

-• The other person is between 13-15 years old and the actor is more than three years older
+• The other person is between 13-15 years old, and the actor is more than three years older.

-• The other person is impaired because of mental instability or disease which makes them unable to consent
+• The other person is impaired because of mental instability or disease, which makes them unable to consent.

-• The other person is physically helpless
+• The other person is physically helpless.

-• The other person is younger than 18 years old and the actor is their guardian or responsible for their supervision
+• The other person is younger than 18 years old, and the actor is their guardian or responsible for their supervision.

-• The other person is in custody of law enforcement or detained at a hospital or other institution and the actor is in a position of authority
+• The other person is in custody of law enforcement or detained at a hospital or other institution, and the actor is in a position of authority.

-• The actor is a psychotherapist and the other person is their patient
+• The actor is a psychotherapist, and the other person is their patient

 • The actor is a healthcare professional who fraudulently claims the sexual activity is for medical reasons

-• The actor is a school employee and the other person is a student
+• The actor is a school employee, and the other person is a student

 • The actor is an athletic coach who instructs the other person

-Second-degree sexual assault can either be a Class B (1-20 years in prison; $15,000 maximum fine) or Class C felony (1-10 years; $10,000 max fine), which depends on the circumstances of the case.
+Second-degree sexual assault can either be a Class B (1-20 years in prison; $15,000 maximum fine) or a Class C felony (1-10 years; $10,000 max fine), which depends on the circumstances of the case.
 If the victim is under 16 years old, the charge will be brought as a Class B felony.

 Third Degree Sexual Assault

-Sexual assault in the third-degree charges apply to offenses where one person uses force or the threat of force to compel another person to engage in any form of sexual contact.
+Sexual assault in the third-degree charges applies to offenses where one person uses force or the threat of force to compel another person to engage in any form of sexual contact.
 This crime is a Class D felony (1-5 years in prison; maximum fine of $5,000) or a Class C felony (1-10 years in prison; maximum fine of $10,000) if the victim is under 16 years old.

 Fourth Degree Sexual Assault